saurabh1088/notes/iOS/Debug/Debug.md

 - This command pretty much gives Xcode variables view.
 - It lets us look at local variables.
 - One can specify a variable and it will let us look at only that variable.
-- This is not compiling the code so if fast, but won't be able to work for say for e.g. computed properties as computed property will need code to be run.
+- This is not compiling the code so it is fast, but it won't be able to work in case of say for e.g. computed properties as computed property will need code to be run.
 - This will be able to perform better at dynamic type resolution without needing to explicit casting compared to p and po commands.